 Edison Mail is a great email app for the iPhone.
 One of the features I’ll praise is how fast it is.
 It includes an Assistant feature to help you organize your mail automatically.

 Get organized with categories.
 The app’s assistant will automatically categorize messages for you to make them easier to find.
 Like peanut butter and jelly, some things go together.

-Overall, it’s a fine app, but it doesn’t do anything to stand out among some of the other apps.
-It has your basic power user features like snoozing and customizable swipe options.
+Edison has a lot of nice features that will appeal to many different users.
+It has your basic power-user features like snoozing and customizable swipe options.
 It does include the ability to set an Undo Time Window (3–15 seconds), so you can quickly get your emails back if you regret them.
 It supports all the usual accounts like iCloud, Google, Yahoo, Exchange, Outlook, and IMAP.

 At the end of all my trials, I’ve come up with these recommendations: If you like the experience of Apple Mail, but want some additional features, Check out Outlook or Spark.
 Both of the apps do a fantastic job of making email less miserable.

 FTC: We use income earning auto affiliate links.
 More.